gykovacs/vessel/README.md

-# Vessel segmentation in retinal images
+# Vessel Segmentation in Retinal Images

-## INTRODUCTION
+## Introduction

 The package contains the implementation of the vessel segmentation method described in the paper: